mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Group State

-Logically, the state of an MLS group at a given time comprises:
+The state of an MLS group at a given time comprises:

-* A group ID
+* A group identifier (GID)
 * A ciphersuite used for cryptographic computations
 * A Merkle tree over the participants' identity keys
 * A ratchet tree over the participants' leaf key pairs